 4.11.2 Flow rates and velocities

-For the different media in piping, WinGD recommends flow rates and velocities as stated in the document 'Various Installation Items'.
+For the different media in piping, WinGD recommends flow rates and velocities as stated in the document 'Fluid velocities and flow rates'.

 Note that the given values are guidances figures only and that national standards may also be applied.